 If so, is it because if you’re inexperienced, you sound inexperienced, or you sound desperate to get cases?
 Do you look inexperienced?

 I recommend taking a hard look at the quality of your website.
 Does it look homemade, or does it project a professional air?
 You could subliminally blow it by having poor-quality or off-target images or images that actively contradict your message.

 Make every part of your message, including the visual pieces, consistently represent the quality of your ideal client and what that ideal client is looking for.
 This represents your branding.

 It all comes back to your message.
 Make sure your branding and your message are clear and you’re targeting the right client.
 That’s essential.
 Doing this properly can deter a toxic attorney from ever coming into contact with you at all.
 That’s much better than wrangling with them or firing them.

-Get essential tips for Identifying and managing toxic clients by requesting Instant access to out free online training, How to Deal with Toxic Clients.
+Get essential tips for identifying and managing toxic clients by requesting instant access to our free online training, How to Deal with Toxic Clients.
 Get instant access here.